Have you ever voluntarily left a job?

 For example, making sure that a customer is being offered a membership plan that actually fits their lifestyle and budget, or picking a reliable internet service provider.

-Selling a pricier memberships might initially bring in more revenue, but if it doesn’t truly fit a customers needs, it will surely increase the likelihood that they will leave in the long run.
-Or you could pick an unreliable - but cheaper - internet service provider to save on cost, your members are more likely to walk out, too.
+Selling pricier memberships might initially bring in more revenue, but if it doesn’t truly fit a customer's needs, it will surely increase the likelihood that they will leave in the long run.
+Or you could pick an unreliable - but cheaper - internet service provider to save on cost, but your members may be more likely to walk out, too.

 Many coworking resources claim that members leave coworking spaces because “something bothered them” or that “customer service was bad.”

 Of course, this vague feedback only scratches the surface, and more importantly, it doesn't really give a business owner any tangible or actionable feedback before it’s too late.